marios-code-path/demo-chat/chat-service-cassandra/README.md

 This Class must be duplicated for 3 separate indexing strategies: by-id, by-topic, and by-user.
 Full source to these table-variants is [browse-able here](https://github.com/marios-code-path/demo-chat/blob/master/chat-service-cassandra/src/main/kotlin/com/demo/chat/domain/ChatMessage.kt).

-To be brief, lets examine the by-topic message key variants.
+To be brief, lets examine the by-topic topicMessage key variants.
 We breakdown column and index configuration by looking at `ChatMessageByTopicKey`

 ChatMessageByTopicKey.kt: